Robert L. Higdon

 A larger version of this plot can be obtained here.
 This test computation was performed on a square spatial domain; a black-and-white contour plot for the entire fluid domain is given in the next figure.

-Recent publications
+Some publications

-R. L. Higdon, A two-level time-stepping method for layered ocean circulation models: further development and testing (PDF, 4 Mb), Journal of Computational Physics, vol. 206, pp. 463-504, 2005.
-Due to copyright restrictions, the final published version cannot be posted here.
-This is a personal version, which has the same contents.
+R. L. Higdon, A two-level time-stepping method for layered ocean circulation models: further development and testing (PDF), Journal of Computational Physics, vol. 206, pp. 463-504, 2005.

-This page was last updated: April 4, 2008.
+This page was last updated: January 3, 2024.